noahlaux/tagimator/readme.md

 ## Advanced uses

-For a little more advanced use, you can fx hook into the transition callback fired when all transitions have finished:
+For a little more advanced use, you can fx hook into the callback fired when all transitions have finished:

 ```javascript
 // Wait until jqeury has loaded and DOM is ready